karimanzakzouk/Temperature-Alarm-System/README.md

 # Temperature Alarm System

-Fire Alarm system with temperature sensor and Java made application that turn on an alarm and plays an audio file as alert when sensing high temperature.
+Fire Alarm system with temperature sensor and Java application that turn on an alarm and plays an audio file as alert when sensing high temperature.